Biden Hits Campaign Trail, Blames Trump for City Violence

-Joe Biden is forcefully condemning the violence at recent protests while also blaming President Donald Trump for fomenting the divide that's sparking it.
-He's dismissing his presidential opponent as incapable of tackling the violence himself.
+Declaring President Donald Trump a “toxic presence,” Joe Biden forcefully condemned the violence at recent protests while also blaming Trump for fomenting the divide that’s sparking it.

-“He doesn't want to shed light, he wants to generate heat, and he’s stoking violence in our cities,” Biden said during remarks in Pittsburgh Monday.
+“He doesn't want to shed light, he wants to generate heat, and he’s stoking violence in our cities,” Biden said Monday.
 “He can't stop the violence because for years he’s fomented it."

-Biden went on to denounce rioting, looting and arson at recent protests.
+In one of his sharpest attacks on the president yet, Biden went on to call Trump a “toxic presence in this nation for four years” and accuse him of “poisoning the values this nation has always held dear, poisoning our very democracy.”

 Local